wix-incubator/wix-cli-docs/guides/extensions/embedded-scripts/embedded-script-task.md

 # Set up an Embedded Script Extension

 An embedded script is an app extension that injects an HTML code fragment into the DOM of your users' sites.
-Unlike other extensions, embedded scripts are not fully configured during app installation, and require an additional setup step to embed the code fragment in the sites.
+Unlike other extensions, embedded scripts are not fully configured during app installation, and require an additional setup step to embed the code fragment.

 Follow the instructions below to: